jaog1992/ft_printf/README.md

 ---

-## 💡 About the project
+## 💡 About

-> _The aim of this project is to code a function that emulates the behaviour of the stdio.h printf._

-	This project consists of coding a function that is able to print the string value of a function variables on the terminal, on a similar way that the stdio printf does it.
-	After finishing this project, you will be familiar with managament variable argument inputs.
+The purpose of this project is to code a function that emulates the behavior of the stdio.h printf.
+The function will allow users to print the string value of function variables on the terminal in a similar way to the standard printf function.
+After completing this project, you will be familiar with variable argument inputs.

 Implemented variable value convertions: **cspdiux%**:

 Acronym  | Variable convertion
 ------------- | -------------